 - Shower.
 A square with an “X” running through it and a small circle in the center.

 - Toilet.
-The toilet symbol is an oval with a rectangle attached at the top, like the horizontal part of a letter “T.”
+The toilet symbol is an oval with a rectangle attached at the top.

 - Sink.
-There are several different architectural plan symbols for representing sinks.
-A double sink is a rectangle with two circles.
+There are several different architectural floor plan symbols for representing sinks.
+A double sink is two circles inside a rectangle.

 - Floor drain.
 A circle with hatching.

 Floor plan abbreviations

 In addition to the floor plan symbols and features we’ve mentioned above, designers often use standard abbreviations to communicate additional details in their floor plans while maintaining a clean presentation.